 The train was clean and efficient and felt safe for a single woman traveling.
 Taking the train to Bari is a journey of about 25 mins, and ticket costs were approx. 7 euros.

-After arriving at the main train station, the walk to the old town is 20 mins.
-If the weather is nice and you don’t have a lot of luggage, I would highly recommend it.
+After arriving at the central train station, the walk to the old town is 20 mins.
+If the weather is beautiful and you don’t have a lot of luggage, I would highly recommend it.

 Once you have arrived at either station, it is a quick walk to the old towns.
 Most amazing views from both these seaside towns!

-Something to be aware of is your arrival time.
+- Be conscious of your arrival time.
 Many shops and restaurants close up between 2 pm-6 pm.
 As a result, you should plan your time accordingly.

-If you plan to visit both places on the same day, plan to get to Polignano a mare early and have lunch, then head to Monopoli around 3 pm and wander around until dinner time.
+- If you plan to visit both places on the same day, plan to get to Polignano a mare early.

 Verona is amazing and perfect for a solo female traveling, you should go if you have time to explore!
 Here is my guide to visiting Verona in style: Boutique Traveler Guide to Verona